-Our international sales and operations are subject to risks associated with changes in local government laws, regulations and policies, including those related to investments and limitations on foreign ownership of businesses, taxation, foreign exchange controls, capital controls, employment regulations and the repatriation of earnings.
+Our international sales and operations are subject to risks associated with changes in local government laws, regulations and policies, including those related to investments and limitations on foreign ownership of businesses, taxation, foreign exchange controls, capital controls, local manufacturing, product content or supplier requirements, employment regulations and the repatriation of earnings.
 Government policies on international trade and investments such as import quotas, capital controls, punitive taxes or tariffs or similar trade barriers, whether imposed by individual governments or regional trade blocs, can affect demand for our products and services, impact the competitive position of our products or services, or encumber our ability to manufacture or sell products in certain countries.
-The implementation of more restrictive trade policies, including the imposition of tariffs, or the renegotiation of existing trade agreements with the U.S. or countries where we sell large quantities of products and services, procure materials incorporated into our products, manufacture products or recruit and employ employees, including trade relations between the U.S. and China (as discussed below), could have a material adverse effect on our business, results of operations and financial condition, including our ability to recruit and retain employees or deploy certain employees to the geographies where their skills are best utilized.
+The implementation of more restrictive trade policies, including the imposition of further tariffs in connection with the new administration in the U.S. and retaliatory tariffs in response thereto, or the renegotiation of existing trade agreements with the U.S. or countries where we sell large quantities of products and services, procure materials incorporated into our products, manufacture products or recruit and employ employees (see discussion on China below), could have a material adverse effect on our business, results of operations and financial condition, including our ability to recruit and retain employees or deploy certain employees to the geographies where their skills are best utilized.
 Our international sales and operations are also sensitive to changes in foreign nations' priorities, including government budgets, as well as to political and economic instability.
 International transactions may involve increased financial and legal risks due to differing legal systems and customs in foreign countries.

-China is currently the largest end market for sales of new equipment in our industry, with our New Equipment net sales in China representing approximately one third of our global New Equipment net sales and over half of our global New Equipment unit volume.
-Changes to market and economic conditions in China, including credit conditions for our customers, or an escalation of trade conflicts between the U.S. and China, may further impact our ability to continue New Equipment net sales in China at rates consistent with prior years.
-Furthermore, as is the case in many countries where we operate, the legal and regulatory regime in China is evolving, and accordingly, we could, in the future, be required to comply with significant requirements unique to China in order to maintain access to Chinese markets.
+China is currently the largest end market for sales of new equipment in our industry, with our New Equipment net sales in China representing approximately one fourth of our global New Equipment net sales and over half of our global New Equipment unit volume and a growing part of our Service segment.
+Changes to market and economic conditions in China, including credit conditions for our customers, or an escalation of trade conflicts between the U.S. and China, have recently impacted and may continue to impact our ability to maintain New Equipment net sales in China at rates consistent with prior years.
+Furthermore, as is the case in many countries where we operate, the legal and regulatory changes in China, could impose significant requirements unique to China in order to maintain access to Chinese markets and negatively impact our overall financial performance.